-EXSTATICA is an approach to self-help, focused on what is meaningful for you, and how to express it through your cognitive, emotional and behavioural/physical wellbeing.
-It is inspired by the creative sparkles that ignited the Italian Renaissance.
+EXSTATICA is an approach to self-help and personal development.
+It makes easier for you to understand what your life purpose is, and how to express it through your cognition, emotions and behavior.
+It is inspired by the transformative sparkles that ignited the Italian Renaissance.
 While we are all well aware of the artistic, economic and spiritual glory of Renaissance, it was also a time of sudden changes, instability, and polarization between forces who wanted a more open, inclusive and evidence-based society on one side, and obscurantism and repression on the other.
 The similarities with our World today are very strong.

 What does EXSTATICA bring to me?

 EXSTATICA brings you inspirations and tools to understand what really matters to you.
+For example, by using the so-called “Mantegna Tarot”.
 It does not tell you what to believe, or what not to believe.
 It gives you an opportunity to understand what you are doing due to conditioning, and what you really want to do.
 And then it makes easier for you to align your life to what is important for you, staying receptive to the feedback you receive from live itself.